juanw31/fintech-Project-3/Zeray/readme.md

 ![Solidity Program TiereProfitSplitter](https://github.com/juanw31/fintech-Project-3/blob/main/Zeray/CallsJPG.JPG)

-After we created the layout, we will specify the function of each component.
+After we created the layout, we specified the function of each component.
 As shown above, the callback function has five components as input, and the result of these five inputs/components is one output graph.

 ![Solidity Program TiereProfitSplitter](https://github.com/juanw31/fintech-Project-3/blob/main/Zeray/functionJPG.JPG)